OAID/TengineKit/README.md

 ![TengineKit](https://openailab.oss-cn-shenzhen.aliyuncs.com/logo/TengineKit.png?raw=true "TengineKit logo")
 =======================================================================

-# If the project gets 1000 stars, we will immediately open this SDK use on IOS.your star is the best encouragement and support for us.
+# If the project gets 1000 stars, we will immediately open this SDK use on IOS.
+Your star is the best encouragement and support for us.
 With your support, we will be more motivated to enrich this SDK.

 # TengineKit - Free RealTime Face Landmarks 212 Points For Mobile
 [![Apache 2.0](https://img.shields.io/crates/l/r)](LICENSE)